 If she had not been an exceedingly pretty girl, one would have said that she spoke squeakily.
 The fighting spirit of the Bennetts, though it was considerable fighting spirit, had not risen to this emergency.
 It had ebbed out of her, leaving in its place a cold panic.
-She had seen this sort of thing in the movies-there was one series of pictures, "The Dangers of Diana," where something of the kind had happened to the heroine in every reel-but she had not anticipated that it would ever happen to her; and consequently she had not thought out any plan for coping with such a situation.
+She had seen this sort of thing in the movies-there was one series of pictures, The Dangers of Diana, where something of the kind had happened to the heroine in every reel-but she had not anticipated that it would ever happen to her: and consequently she had not thought out any plan for coping with such a situation.
 A grave error.
 In this world one should be prepared for everything, or where is one?
+The best she could do was to stand and stare at the intruder.
+It would have done Sam Marlowe good-he had now finished the synopsis and was skimming through the current instalment-if he could have known how she yearned for his return.
 "I've brought the revolver," said Mr. Peters.

-[&]quot;So-so I see!" said Billie.
+"So-so I see!" said Billie.

 Mr. Peters nursed the weapon affectionately in his hand.
 He was rather a shy man with women as a rule, but what Sam had told him about her being interested in his revolver had made his heart warm to this girl.
 "I was just on my way to have a little practice at the range," he said.
 "Then I thought I might as well look in here."
 "I suppose-I suppose you're a good shot?" quavered Billie.
 "I seldom miss," said Jno.
 Peters.